CodeYourFuture/Project-Web-Developer-Requirements/README.md

     - We want the list of news to be populated dynamically from an API using an AJAX call.
 Once you have the first three requirements met, then please contact us to get the exact requirements for the API call.

-    - Contact us by email at london@codeyourfuture.com NOT on Slack - with the subject of the email being “API requirements”
+    - Contact us by email at london@codeyourfuture.co NOT on Slack - with the subject of the email being “API requirements”

 ## General requirements and considerations
 Generally, you should build the web page in the way that you feel it should be built, however the following should be taken into consideration: